flux-framework/flux-core/doc/man7/flux-jobtap-plugins.rst

 The *jobtap* interface supports loading of builtin and external plugins into the job manager broker module.
-These plugins can be used to assign job priorities using algorithms other than the default, aid in debugging of the flow of job states, or generically extend the functionality of the job manager.
+These plugins can be used to assign job priorities using algorithms other than the default, assign job dependencies, aid in debugging of the flow of job states, or generically extend the functionality of the job manager.

 NOTE:
    Currently only a single jobtap plugin may be loaded into the job manager